A Love Like Ours

 A Love Like Ours is the twenty-eighth studio album by American singer Barbra Streisand.
 It was released in North America on September 21, 1999, and Europe on September 20, 1999.
-This was Streisand's first commercial release since her marriage to actor James Brolin, with much of the album's material being inspired by the event; as such, the CD booklet contains images of her and Brolin.
+A concept album, this was Streisand's first commercial release since her marriage to actor James Brolin, with much of the album's material being inspired by the event; as such, the CD booklet contains images of her and Brolin.
 A Love Like Ours was Streisand's twenty-third top 10 album in the United States, though it did not achieve the success of her two previous albums, debuting at No. 6 on the Billboard 200 with sales of 145,000 copies in the first week.
 It was eventually certified Gold and Platinum.

 The track "We Must Be Loving Right" was previously recorded by George Strait on his 1993 album Easy Come, Easy Go.
 Both Strait's original and Streisand's cover were produced by Tony Brown.